MathyouMB/website/src/content/articles/making-the-most-of-your-internship.md

 Once you’ve completed the initial onboarding process and have begun embedding yourself within your team, it’s a great idea to schedule one-on-one (1:1) meetings with each team member and stakeholder you’ll be working closely with.

-This is a great way to introduce yourself and get a better idea of what everyone on your team actually does.
+This is a great way to introduce yourself and get a better idea of what everyone on your team actually does and who to direct questions to on the team.
+Maybe one team member wrote a specific module or subsystem of the codebase while another is the resident frontend expert.

+Most importantly, properly introducing yourself will make it easier to reach out to them when you will inevitable have a question or have to ask for a favor.

-Don’t wait too long to schedule these meetings.
-The longer you delay, the harder it can feel to initiate them.
+The longer you delay, the harder it can feel to introduce youself properly.
 It’s easy to fall into the mindset that the "window has passed," but early 1:1s are crucial for building strong connections and gaining the context you need to work effectively.

 ---